 Perhaps the most common misconception or falsehood propagated along cannabis Facebook groups is the belief that cannabis or its constituent’s definitely cure cancer.
 The truth is, there are exactly zero clinical trials that support this at all.
 Many of those who claim the contrary are referring to studies done in petri dishes or, more professionally stated, in vitro or in “cell culture”.
-Indeed, in these tightly controlled settings, THC has shown to modulate cell cycle and attenutae cell proliferation.10 In reality, it’s a lot easier to kill a tumor in a petri dish and lot’s of substances that don’t cure cancer have been shown to do so.
+Indeed, in these tightly controlled settings, THC has shown to modulate cell cycle and attenutae cell proliferation.10 In reality, it’s a lot easier to kill a tumor in a petri dish and lots of substances that don’t cure cancer have been shown to do so.
 Nevertheless, this is where the research starts with any treatment and there is hope on the horizon.

 Cannabis and/or Cannabinoids are NOT FDA Approved For Cancer Treatment

-It is important to note that the FDA has not approved cannabis or of the 80 or so cannabinoids it contains for use as a cancer treatment.
+It is important to note that the FDA has not approved cannabis or the 80 or so components (cannabinoids) it contains for use as a cancer treatment.
 The only cannabinoid approved by the FDA at all is cannabidiol (CBD) in the form of Epidiolex and it is used for seizures resulting from two rare forms of childhood epilepsy, not cancer.11,12 Nonetheless, there are a couple drugs that are FDA approved for the treatment of nausea resulting from chemotherapy, a common, first-line cancer treatment.